Skeeve/yazi-crosscompile/README.md

 The resulting `ya` and `yazi` can be found in `crosscompile/build/mac/apple` for Apple Silicon and `crosscompile/build/mac/intel` for Intel hardware.

-## Use Buildx if build.sh won't work for you (on Windows?)

-Alternatively there is a docker-compose.yaml that you can use.

-`docker buildx bake -f crosscompile/docker-compose.yaml <PLATFORM>`

-`<PLATFORM>` is one of

-- macapple
-- macintel
-- ts431

-To change the SDK (OWNSDK) or the minimal Version (MINMAC) for the macOS builds, you have to change the build variables in `crosscompile/docker-compose.yaml`.

 ## Build for Raspberry Pi 3b

 I also have a Raspberry Pi 3b running LibreElec.